bodil/refpool/README.md

 A reimplementation of Rust's `std::rc::Rc` which uses a pool of reusable memory to speed up reallocation.

+## Is It Fast?

+It's about twice as fast as the system allocator on Linux systems, and six times as fast on Windows systems, when the pool is non-empty.
+For certain data types, gains can be even higher.

 ## Documentation

 * [API docs](https://docs.rs/refpool)